 Information for contributors to Meniscus:

 Please read previous issues of Meniscus to get a sense of the flavour of the journal.
-Submissions can be sent at any time.
-However, the editors will only read submissions twice a year: in February (for the April-May issue) and in August (for the October-November issue).
+Submissions can be sent to the Submittable site (from 1 Nov to 15 Jan for the first issue each year, and 1 June to 15 Aug for the second).
+The editors will read submissions twice a year: in February/March (for the April issue) and in August/September (for the October issue).

 1. How to submit your work

-- Please send portfolios of up to five poems, or two prose pieces of up to 3,000 words each
+- Please send portfolios of up to three poems (max 75 lines per poem or up to half a page for prose poems); and/or up to three flash fictions (max 500 words); and/or two prose pieces of up to 3,000 words each;

 2. What happens next